Diom/doxy-flat/README.md

 # doxy-flat
-A set of resources to use with Doxygen to achieve a "latter" lok by default
+A set of resources to use with Doxygen to achieve a "flatter" look by default